Quillen homology of spectral Lie algebras with application to mod $p$ homology of labeled configuration spaces: Introduction

 The most recent developments in the computation of the homology of labeled configuration spaces originate from a result of Knudsen \cite{ben}.
 Using the machinery of factorization homology, he established an equivalence of spectra

 Here $M$ is a parallelizable $n$-manifold, $s\lie$ is the monad associated to the free spectral Lie algebra functor $\free^{s\lie}$, and $(-)^{M^+}$ the cotensor with the one-point compactification of $M$ in the $\infty$-category of spectral Lie algebras.
-This equivalence can be thought of as a "deformed Koszul duality".
+A rational version of this equivalence was proved by Ayala and Francis in \cite{af}.

 Knudsen's result opens up a path for extracting information about the homology of labeled configuration spaces.
 In \cite{knudsen}, Knudsen provided a general formula for the Betti numbers of unordered configuration spaces by observing that the bar spectral sequence with rational coefficients for the bar construction (\ref{knudsen}) collapses at the $E^2$-page.
-Building on Knudsen's work, Drummond-Cole and Knudsen \cite{dck} computed the Betti numbers of unordered configuration spaces of surfaces.
-In \cite{bhk}, Brantner, Hahn, and Knudsen studied Knudsen's spectral sequence with coefficients in Morava $E$-theory at an odd prime using Brantner's results on the structure of the Morava $E$-theory of spectral Lie algebras \cite{brantner}.
+Building on Knudsen's work, Drummond-Cole and Knudsen \cite{dck} computed the Betti numbers of unordered configuration spaces of surfaces, vastly improving on earlier works including the case of once-punctured orientable surface by B\"{o}digheimer and Cohen \cite{BC}.
+In \cite{bhk}, Brantner, Hahn, and Knudsen studied the Knudsen spectral sequence with coefficients in Morava $E$-theory at an odd prime using Brantner's results on the structure of the Morava $E$-theory of spectral Lie algebras \cite{brantner}.
 They computed the weight $p$ part of the labeled configuration spaces in $\mathbb{R}^n$ and punctured genus $g$ surfaces $\Sigma_{g,1}$ for $ g\geq 1$ with coefficient in a sphere.
 By letting the height go to infinity, they observed that the integral homology of $B_p(\Sigma_{g,1})$ is $p$-power-torsion free for any odd prime $p$.

-In this paper, we adapt their approach and study the mod $p$ homology of $B_k(M,X)$ for $M$ a parallelizable $n$-manifold and $X$ any spectrum by examining the mod $p$ Knudsen's spectral sequence, i.e., the bar spectral sequence (\ref{bar}) with coefficients in $\Fp$ applied to the bar construction (\ref{knudsen}).
+In this paper, we adapt their approach and study the mod $p$ homology of $B_k(M,X)$ for $M$ a parallelizable $n$-manifold and $X$ any spectrum by examining the mod $p$ Knudsen spectral sequence, i.e., the bar spectral sequence (\ref{bar}) with coefficients in $\Fp$ applied to the bar construction (\ref{knudsen}).